Observing users in their environment to create features that stick

 • Session length and intent

-• Player-driven training routines vs parent, coach, or trainer-driven training routines
+• Player-led vs parent, coach, or trainer-led routines

 • Goal setting

 What surprised me most was how self-directed these players were.
-I had assumed younger players (10–14) would struggle to practice on their own.
-In reality, if a family had invested in a shooting machine, the player was usually already highly motivated, capable of setting up the machine, and serious about improving.
+I assumed younger players (10–14) would struggle to practice independently, but families who invested in a shooting machine typically had highly motivated players who could set up the machine themselves and were serious about improving.

 One participant setting up the machine in their backyard.